qmlbook/qt6book/docs/ch01-meetqt/meet-qt.md

 Qt6 will be a continuation of what has been done with Qt5 and should not be disruptive to the majority of users.
 What make Qt valuable to the users?

-* It's cross-platform nature
+* Its cross-platform nature
-* It's scalability
+* Its scalability
 * World class APIs and documentation
 * Maintainability, stability and compatibility
 * A large developer ecosystem